Reseed a passive Exchange node replica

 Best Practice: To avoid lagging between nodes, we recommend that you either create a new backup before you perform a reseed operation, or choose the host with the latest backup.

-In the left navigation pane, click Resources, and then select the appropriate plug-in from the list.
+In the left navigation pane, click Resources, and then select Microsoft Exchange Server plug-in from the list.

 In the Resources page, select the appropriate option from the View list: